genta0102/Tesla-homepage-clone/README.md

 # Tesla-homepage-clone
-This is test and made that to learn how to use React.
+This is test and made that to learn how to use React and does't have refactor yet.

 ## Getting Started with Create React App